-The annual deep groundwater sampling and the remaining MIT activities were completed during Q4-2021.
+The annual deep groundwater sampling and the remaining MIT activities were completed during Q1-2022.
 Prior to sampling GM#2, the St. Peter reservoir T/P monitoring gauge was pulled from the well and underwent annual maintenance and testing.
-The gauge has not been redeployed due to failure of the cable to meet the specified ductility test.
-Deploying the gauges utilizing this cable would add significant risk regarding cable failure and losing the gauges downhole.
-We replaced the cable in Q4-2021 and plan to redeploy the gauges in Q1-2022.
-In order to monitor the pressure in the St Peter Sandstone (USDW), the well is being water gauged weekly and the results are shown in Figure 8.
-The pulse neutron logging of CCS#1, CCS#2, VW#1, and VW#2 was moved from 2021 and was conducted in January 17-21, 2022.

-The letter notifying the agency about the change is included as supplemental information.
-The schedule and status for 2022 annual MIT and groundwater sampling activities is shown in
+The GM#2 gauges were deployed in Q3-2022.
+The pulse neutron logging of CCS#1, CCS#2, VW#1, and VW#2 was conducted in January 17-23, 2022 and the log interpretation was submitted to the agency.
+The schedule and status for 2022 annual MIT and groundwater sampling activities is shown in Table 3.

-Table 3.

-As previously reported, we continue to experience an electrical short affecting the performance of the downhole gauges at VW#2, specifically the above confining zone (Zone 5 - Ironton Galesville) and within the injection zone, (Zones 2 & 3 - Mt.
+As previously reported, we continue to experience failing performance of the downhole gauges at VW#2, specifically the above confining zone (Zone 5 - Ironton Galesville) and within the injection zone, (Zones 2 & 3 - Mt.
 Simon A & B) monitoring gauges.
-The Zone 5 gauge essentially failed in July 2021 and little data is being received from the instrument.
-The Zone 4 gauges are operating at a recording frequency of Pressure (P)-41% and Temperature (T)-9%.
-The Zone 3 gauges are recording at P-22% and T-69%.
-The Zone 2 gauges are recording at P-29% and T-18% and the Zone 1 gauges are recording at P-45% and T-43%.
+The Zone 5 gauge essentially failed in July 2021 and little data (1.32%) is being received from the instrument.
+The Zone 4 gauges are operating at a recording frequency of Pressure (P)-71% and Temperature (T)-71%.
+The Zone 3 gauges are recording at P-13% and T-100%.
+The Zone 2 gauges are recording at P-97% and T-100% and the Zone 1 gauges are recording at P-100% and T-100%.
 We are closely watching the instrument's fault frequency to gauge the rate of deterioration.
 We continue to use VW#1 to continuously monitor the Ironton Galesville and the Mt Simon A/B. This should provide enough downhole surveillance to detect any anomaly's that would indicate the movement of fluids or CO2 out of the injection zone.
-In Q3-2021, we installed an alternative method to monitor VW#2 Zone 5.
-For description of this monitoring method, please see Semi Annual Report No. 29.
-This method was effective for 6-8 weeks but minor CO2 leakage into the tubing from the Zone 2 sliding sleeve forced suspension of this monitoring system.
-To mitigate the CO2 leakage, the operator installed a bridge plug above Zone 4.
-This has isolated the leaking zone within the injection zone but does not allow reservoir fluid sampling below Zone 5.
+Zone 2 sliding sleeve developed a leak and the operator installed a bridge plug above Zone 4.
+This bridge plug isolated the leaking zone within the injection zone but does not allow reservoir fluid sampling below Zone 5.
 To be clear, this leakage is confined to the production tubing and does not impact the well's external mechanical integrity.
-Currently the operator is gas lifting the Zone 5 interval to purge any Zone 2 fluids that may have invaded this zone during the operation of the alternative pressure monitoring system.
-Once Zone 5 begins producing native fluids, this zone will be sampled and the alternative pressure monitoring system will be employed.
+The operator attempted to sample the Zone 5 (Ironton Galesville) interval but was unable to obtain a representative sample of the reservoir fluid.
+The project team conducted a spinner log on the well and determined Zone 2 fluid was leaking through the bridge plug.
+Therefore, sampling of this zone was discontinued and a recompletion plan for VW#2 is being developed.
+Recompletion of the monitoring well is planned for Q3-2023.

 Table 1.
-Summary of internal operational control limits excursions.
+Summary of deviations from operational control limits.